How We Work and What You’re Investing In

 Who Leads This Work?

-All IWC organisational work is led by Anj Handa, Forbes-recognised Diversity and Inclusion Trailblazer and governance specialist with almost 20 years of experience in equality, employment policy and structural change.
 As one of fewer than 1% of Black and brown women in the UK holding governance roles at senior level, including as Chair of arts organisation Freedom Studios and Independent Governor and Committee Chair at Leeds Arts University, Anj brings both the expertise and the lived authority this work requires.
-Listen to Anj’s recent interview with Third Sector.

 Where a programme or project benefits from additional specialist input, Anj draws on a trusted network of associates in areas including media handling, public speaking coaching and facilitation.